lygasch/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

     * Does not accept copy-related properties removed in version 2.0.0 for create requests.
 * Remove Database and Schema properties from TeradataLinkedService.

-### Feature Additions
-* New Activity type: AzureMLBatchExecutionActivity.
-    * Supports all configuration options for an Azure Machine Learning model.
-* Add Recursive property to BlobSource and FileSystemSource.

 ## Version 2.0.1